 In some versions of PC2 this report may be titled “ICPC Tools Event Feed”.

-When using this method be sure to omit the non-XML “header” text at the top of the report and the non-XML “trailer text” at the bottom of the report in order to obtain valid XML.
+When using this method be sure to omit the non-XML “header” text at the top of the report and the non-XML “trailer text” at the bottom of the report in order to obtain valid XML or, starting with Version 9.8, use the “Raw Report” capability described elsewhere in this guide.

 This example assumes you have at most 100 teams at any given site.